isaiahpettingill/wasm96-v-sdk/README.md

 ### Running
 Load the wasm96 core in your libretro frontend and select a `.wasm` file as the "game".
 The core will instantiate the WASM module and start calling the guest entrypoints according to the precedence rules above.

-## ABI notes: keyed resources (strings)
+## ABI notes: keyed resources (hashed strings)
 The core uses **keyed resources** for images and fonts.
-Instead of receiving numeric handles from `*_create(...)`, guests register assets under a stable string key and later draw/use them by that key.
+Instead of receiving numeric handles from `*_create(...)`, guests register assets under a stable key and later draw/use them by that key.

+At the ABI level, keys are `u64` values.
+The SDKs (Rust/Zig) automatically hash string keys (using a stable hash) to `u64` when calling the host, so you can use human-readable strings in your code.

 This avoids global mutable “resource id” state in guests and makes resource usage explicit.